 When you select Edit from the drop-down menu, the slug component of the URL will be editable.

 Select Save and ensure your article is published or updated when you’re ready.
 Remember that Google prefers clean, organized, and structured WordPress sites, including short URLs and/or slugs.
 They can also aid in increasing your CTR.
-According to a research, CEOs are 250 percent more likely to engage in an organic listing if:
+According to research, CEOs are 250 percent more likely to engage in an organic listing if:

 The slug was relatively brief.